HotCakeX/Harden-Windows-Security/README.md

 This script sets up and configures Bitlocker, [using official documentation](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings), with the most secure configuration and Military Grade encryption algorithm, XTS-AES-256, TPM 2.0 and start-up PIN.

 BitLocker software will bring you a real security against the theft of your computer if you strictly abide by the following basic rule:
- As soon as you have finished working, completly shut Windows down and allow for every shadow of information to disappear (from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in high-risk environments.🔻**
+ As soon as you have finished working, completely shut Windows down and allow for every shadow of information to disappear (from RAM, disk caches) within 2 minutes. **🔺this practice is recommended in high-risk environments.🔻**

 Refer to this [official documentation about the countermeasures of Bitlocker](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures)